Chris Huhne: Career before Parliament

-Huhne was Brussels correspondent of The Economist from 1977 to 1980, and then economics editor, leader writer and columnist for The Guardian, and economics editor, assistant editor and columnist for The Independent on Sunday.
+Huhne started as an undercover freelance reporter in India during Indira Gandhi's emergency when western journalists had been expelled, before working for the Liverpool Echo and The Economist as its Brussels correspondent between 1977 and 1980.
+He was then economics editor, leader writer and columnist for The Guardian, and economics editor, assistant editor and columnist for The Independent on Sunday.
 He was the business editor of The Independent and The Independent on Sunday during its investigations into Robert Maxwell's fraud on the Mirror group pension fund.
-He started as an undercover freelance reporter in India during Indira Gandhi's emergency when western journalists had been expelled.
-He also worked for the Liverpool Echo and The Economist as its Brussels correspondent between 1977 and 1980.
 He won both the junior and senior Wincott awards for financial journalist of the year in 1980 and 1989 respectively.
 Along with his work in newspapers and magazines he co-wrote the book Debt & Danger: The World Financial Crisis (Penguin, 1985) with Harold Lever, and wrote Real World Economics (Penguin 1990).

 Before embarking on his political career, he started a company in the City.
 He told The Independent in 2008: "I don't claim that I'm in other than a very happy position compared with most people, because, having spent a bit of time in the City before I was elected, being able to make a bit of money while I was there, I have a cushion."
 He started a company called IBCA Sovereign Ratings in 1994 that tried to "measure the risks of investing in different countries".
 In 1997 he became group managing director of Fitch IBCA, and from 1999 to 2003 was vice-chairman of Fitch Ratings.

-Parliamentary candidate
+Early political career and Parliamentary candidacies

+Huhne joined the Social Democratic Party (SDP) soon after it was formed in 1981.
+In the 1982 Islington London Borough Council election, he stood as one of two SDP candidates in Canonbury East, a double-member ward, but failed to be elected after coming third behind the victorious Labour candidates.
+His prospects were not helped by the fact that the two sitting councillors in the ward also stood as unofficial 'Social Democrats', having been expelled by the SDP a month earlier.

-Huhne contested the 1983 general election as a Parliamentary candidate for the SDP–Liberal Alliance in Reading East coming second, and in the 1987 general election he was the SDP–Liberal Alliance candidate in the Oxford West and Abingdon seat, a seat that would be won ten years later by Liberal Democrat candidate Evan Harris.
+Huhne contested the 1983 general election as a Parliamentary candidate for the SDP–Liberal Alliance in Reading East coming second, and in the 1987 general election he was the SDP–Liberal Alliance candidate in Oxford West and Abingdon, a seat that would be won ten years later by Liberal Democrat candidate Evan Harris.